Ylilauta: History

+In October 2023, Ylilauta was converted into a partially paid service due to demands from the owners.
+Browsing the website is free, but older threads are only visible to users with a paid "gold account", which had already been available before the change.
+The time for a thread to be considered "old" varies between Ylilauta's subsections.
+News of the change were met with widespread derision from the userbase.

-Role in the data breach in 2020
+Role in the Vastaamo data breach

 In October 2020 an anonymous hacker used Ylilauta to share data which he had acquired illegally in a data breach from the Vastaamo psychotherapist centre.
 The hacker(s) had previously threatened Vastaamo that they would release the data they had acquired, which Vastaamo had reported to the police.
 Ylilauta administration soon removed the data from the site.
 Technical director of F-Secure Mikko Hyppönen later approached the Ylilauta user base, requesting that any person who had downloaded a specific file that contained all the data acquired in the breach send a copy of it to the police, as it might contain technical information that might help the criminal investigation.